 In nature, raw fruits and vegetables contain enzymes necessary for their digestion.
 For example, a raw apple theoretically contains the enzymes necessary for our bodies to utilize its nutrients; however, if the apple is grown in nutrient-depleted soil, its enzyme content will be below par.
 And if the fruit becomes apple pie, sauce, or pasteurized juice, its enzymes are completely destroyed by heat.

 Our bodies also produce digestive enzymes.
 However, says Cutler, "If we don't eat a predominantly raw food diet and don't chew well, we don't get enzymes from food, and our bodies can't produce enough."
 Given that most of the food Americans consume is not raw fruits and vegetables grown in nutrient-rich soils, most people could benefit from enzyme supplements.

-Each type of food, such as proteins, sugars, starches, and fats, requires a specific type of enzyme, so it’s best to get a formula that covers all the bases (see “Top 10 Enzymes,” right).
+Each type of food, such as proteins, sugars, starches, and fats, requires a specific type of enzyme, so it's best to get a formula that covers all the bases (see "Top 10 Enzymes," below).
 In addition, protease, which enables efficient protein digestion, can be used as a separate supplement to alleviate autoimmune and inflammatory conditions and pain.
 Customized enzyme therapy is used by some health practitioners to treat many health conditions, including cancer.

 Digestive enzymes can also alleviate a major factor that increases risk for disease, excess weight, and obesity.
 "If you start digesting your food," says Cutler, "your body will be getting nutrients it never got, and you will feel balanced with less food."

-How to Benefit
+How to Benefit from Digestive Enzymes

 Digestive enzymes are safe for adults and children, says Cutler, and these are the best ways to use them: